siramsay/100-days-of-code/log.md

 **Today's Progress**:

-1. JS Game / pushed to Github using hub create -p
+1. JS Game / pushed to Github
 2. Played around with position : sticky
 3. Refactored To do App for step 1 of my article😉